inugami-dev64/sadblog.xyz/articles/markdown/coreboot2.md

 Once you have installed those prerequisites navigate to Coreboot root directory and run `make nconfig`.
 From here on you can customise the Coreboot to fill your needs.
-Make sure that the board is `Lenovo T420` and `Use CMOS for configuration values` is used and CBFS filesystem size should be set to 3MB
+Make sure that the board is `Lenovo T420`, `Use CMOS for configuration values` is used and CBFS filesystem size should be set to 3MB
 (0x300000).
 Navigate to `Chipset` and verify that `Add Intel descriptor.bin file`, `Add Intel ME/TXE firmware` and `Add gigabit ethernet configuration` paths are set correctly to your extracted firmware blobs.
 For payload I used default `SeaBIOS`.
 Additionally if you want to use a custom bootsplash, add the correct vbios rom path to `Devices -> Add a VGA BIOS image`.
 Bootsplash image path can be specified in `General setup -> Add a bootsplash image`.
 Supported formats